muratk5n/thirdwave/en/README.md

 ---

+That superannuation thing at the end was somewhat dogdy too; It even freaked *me* out and I'm just an outside observer.

+---

 The AUKUS thing was a bit too on the nose though, came across off-putting as though being 'us against the rest', all parties involved made a mistake there, UK, US as well.